sonifydata/twotone.io/_posts/2019-02-12-basque-country.md

 To replicate the project, download the 'Use of Time' dataset here.

 <iframe width="560" height="315" src="[https://youtu.be/2dQMSMRWwJI](https://youtu.be/2dQMSMRWwJI "https://youtu.be/2dQMSMRWwJI")" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>

-Watch this short video to learn about TwoTone's text-to-speech feature.

-Enter a title to automatically generate text-to-speech, google to turn speech on or off.
-Customize settings for language gender and voice options.

-<iframe width="560" height="315" src="[https://youtu.be/2dQMSMRWwJI](https://youtu.be/2dQMSMRWwJI "https://youtu.be/2dQMSMRWwJI")" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>